CTurt/Cinoop/README.md

 Cinoop
 ======
-A Game Boy emulator for Windows and DS, written in C.
+A Game Boy emulator for Windows, DS, and GameCube, written in C.

 ## Progress
 **CPU:** Around half of the CPU instructions are implemented,